-The metapattern examples in this section are distilled from the set of Business Use Case Examples which are provided in the next section.
-The metapatterns are the essence of each business use case.
+The concept arrangement patterns examples in this section are distilled from the set of Business Use Case Examples which are provided in the next section.
+The concept arrangement patterns are the essence of each business use case.

 Business Reporting Use Case Examples, introduces a set of approximately 30 financial reporting use cases collected over a number of years.
 That set of 30 business use cases was condensed from many, many different financial reporting use cases examined in order to understand how to model financial information.